brimdata/zed/docs/language/search-syntax/README.md

 dns   2018-03-24T17:30:24.694339Z CG5CeD4zyD41L4yt0d 10.47.6.10 55135     10.0.0.100 53        udp   2542     0.032113 www.techrepublic.com 1      C_INTERNET  1     A          0     NOERROR    F  F  T  T  0 www.techrepublic.com.edgekey.net,e5803.b.akamaiedge.net,23.55.209.124 180,17337,20 F
 ```

 Notice that we wrapped the hostname in quotes.
-If we'd left it "bare", it would have been interpreted as an attempt to find records with a field called `e5803.b.akamaiedge.net` whose value is contained in the `answers` array of the same record.
-Since there's no field called `e5803.b.akamaiedge.net` in our data, this would have returning nothing.
-However, the `query` field does exist in our `dns` events, so the following example does return matches.
+If we'd left it bare, it would
+have been interpreted as an attempt to find records in which the value of a
+nested field called `e5803.b.akamaiedge.net` is contained in the `answers`
+array of the same record.
+Since there's no field called
+`e5803.b.akamaiedge.net` in our data, this would have returned nothing.
+However, the `query` field does exist in our `dns` records, so the following
+example does return matches.

 #### Example:
 ```zq-command